Maniots: Ethnology

-The inhabitants of Mani claim to be direct descendants of the ancient Spartans and are considered more "pure-blooded" Greeks.
-According to their tradition, after the Romans took over Laconia, many of the Spartan citizens who were loyal to the Spartan laws of Lycurgus decided to go to the Spartan mountains of Mani with the rest of the Spartans rather than be in Achaean or, later, Roman service.
-Kyriakos Kassis claims that Maniots rarely mated with non-Maniots until the 20th century.
+Some Maniots claim to be descendants of the ancient Spartans.
+According to this tradition, after the Romans took over Laconia, Spartan adherents to the laws of Lycurgus left for Mani rather than be subjects of the Achaean League or, later, Rome.

-Mani became a refuge during the 4th century when the Barbarian invasions started in Europe.
-When the Avars and Slavs invaded the Peloponnese, many Greek refugees fled to Mani since the invaders could not infiltrate the mountainous terrain.
-According to Constantine Porphyrogenitus, the Maniots were not conquered by the Slavs and were descended from the ancient 'Romaioi'.
-The British historian David Armine Howarth states: "The only Greeks that have had an unbroken descent were the clans like the Maniotes who were so fierce, and lived so far up the mountain, that invaders left them alone."
+Mani became a refuge during the 4th-century Migrations Period of Europe.
+When the Slavs and Avars entered the Peloponnese (the latter triggering the Avar–Byzantine wars of 568–626), refugees from northern Greece and Macedonia fled south into the mountainous terrain of Mani.
+The 10th-century Byzantine Emperor Constantine Porphyrogenitus wrote that the Maniots were not conquered by the Slavs and were descended from the ancient Romaioi.
+Historian David Armine Howarth states: "The only Greeks that have had an unbroken descent were the clans like the Maniotes who were so fierce, and lived so far up the mountain, that invaders left them alone."